RIM, Spain's Telefonica to test electronic wallet

 By using SIM-based capabilities, Telefonica maintains some control over transactions conducted via phones on its network, a key issue for carriers concerned about being shut out.

 In a survey earlier this year of companies that people most trust with their personal financial data, telecoms network operators didn't rank highly.
-The survey found eBay's PayPal electronic payment system was held in the highest regard, followed by Visa, Mastercard, Apple and Nokia.
+The survey found eBay's (EBAY.O) PayPal electronic payment system was held in the highest regard, followed by Visa (V.N), Mastercard (MA.N), Apple (AAPL.O) and Nokia.
+[ID:nLDE74B1ZF]

-Telefonica has also reached a deal to collaborate on NFC technology with France Telecom's Orange and Britain's Vodafone.
+Telefonica has also reached a deal to collaborate on NFC technology with France Telecom's Orange FTE.PA and Britain's Vodafone (VOD.L).

 "We are getting ever closer to the point where our customers will be able to take the contents of their wallets and put them on their mobiles," Telefonica's Matthew Key said.